 - Convert debts into cash

 All these steps are timely responsible for the movement of working capital.
-These are some ratio analysis is determined on the base of relationship and comparison between the variables Such as Inventory conversion periods, debtors conversion periods, stock conversion periods and creditors conversion periods.
+These are some ratio analysis is determined on the basis of relationship and comparison between the variables Such as Inventory conversion periods, debtors conversion periods, stock conversion periods and creditors conversion periods.

 Inventory conversion period